gyulanemeth/bluefox.email/docs/projects/predesigned-templates.md

 ![A screenshot of the template selection step when creating a campaign, showing pre-designed templates.](./project-campaign-create-select-template-2.webp)

 Select a template and click **Next** to enter your campaign name, subject line, preview text, subscriber list, and segment.
+For the remaining steps, see [Campaigns](/docs/projects/campaigns#creating-a-campaign).

 ## Editing After Selection